saffire/language-specification/source/language/data-structures.rst

 Tuples
 ------
 Tuples work a bit differently than the other data structures.
-A tuple is an internal structure that holds zero or more other elements.
+A tuple isn't a data structure like others inside Saffire, but it's an immutable structure that can hold one or more other elements.
+Once a tuple has been created, you cannot add or remove any elements to it.

 ::

 	a = ( "foo", "bar" );

-Tuples are read-only lists.
-They can be used to group values.
+In this example, 'a' would be a tuple with two elements: the string "foo" and the string "bar".
+A tuple is defined by using parenthesis and a comma-separated list of items.

 ::